Physical processes in protoplanetary disks: Disk structure

 \section{Disk structure}

-The lifetime of protoplanetary disks is observed to be of the order of several Myr \cite{haisch01,hernandez07}, which equates to millions of dynamical times in the inner disk and thousands of dynamical times in the outer disk at 100~AU.
+The few Myr lifetime of protoplanetary disks equates to millions of dynamical times in the inner disk and thousands of dynamical times in the outer disk at 100~AU.
 To a first approximation we can treat the disk as evolving slowly through a sequence of axisymmetric static structures as mass accretes on to the star and is lost through disk winds, and our first task is to discuss the physics that determines those structures.
 Quantities that we are interested in include the density $\rho(r,z)$, the gas and dust temperatures $T(r,z)$ and $T_d (r,z)$, the chemical composition, and the ionization fraction.
-The importance of these for observations and for planet formation is self-explanatory, with the possible exception of the ionization fraction which determines how strongly magnetic fields couple to the gas.
 The density of solid particles (``dust") $\rho_d$ is also important, but we will defer saying much about that until we have discussed turbulence, radial drift, and the aerodynamic coupling of solids and gas.